gfigon/agsim/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of agsim is to simulate business processes at recruitment agency.
+This is a toy package that helps simulate some business processes at recruitment company.

 ## Installation